-- Wire harness - Damaged wire harness to the transmission can cause shifting problems and limp mode.
+- Wire harness – Damaged wires to the transmission can cause shifting problems and limp mode.

-- Steering angle sensor - Steering angle sensor input is used by the ABS module, but the input is used by the transmission control module as well.
+- Steering angle sensor – Steering angle sensor input is used by the ABS module, but the transmission control module also uses the input.
 Carrying steering angle sensor fault code should be present along with ABS and traction control lights.

 Transmission stuck in 1st gear.

 - Faulty or clogged governor valve, which makes gearchanges impossible.
-In most cases, this is caused by the disintegration of clutch plates or other moving parts, which contaminate the transmission fluid.
-In addition to a fluid flush, the valve needs to be removed and thoroughly cleaned or replaced with a new one.
+In most cases, this is caused by the disintegration of clutch plates or other moving parts contaminating the transmission fluid.
+In addition to a fluid flush, the valve must be removed and thoroughly cleaned or replaced with a new one.

-- Stuck kick down cable, which acts as a mechanical link between the throttle and gearbox.
+- A stuck kick-down cable acts as a mechanical link between the throttle and gearbox.
 If it gets stuck in a wide-open position, the transmission will behave as if the driver is pushing the throttle to the max.

 No Reverse or Torque Converter Clutch engagement

 Range Rovers that use a GM5L40E 5-speed automatic transmission are known to have issues when trying to engage the reverse gear.
-In most cases, this is an intermittent problem that happens out of a sudden and usually goes away after several repeated attempts to shift into reverse.
+In most cases, this is an intermittent problem that happens suddenly and usually goes away after several repeated attempts to shift into reverse.
 There can also be an issue with the torque converter clutch that fails to lock up.
 Both of these scenarios will trigger the check engine light.

 - Worn bores inside the valve body or worn solenoids.
-The resulting leaks will cause a loss of transmission fluid pressure, which has a negative effect on gear-change performance.
-Doing a leak-down test with compressed air on the valve body will reveal any leaks.
+The resulting leaks will cause a loss of transmission fluid pressure, negatively affecting gear-change performance.
+A leak-down test with compressed air on the valve body will reveal any leaks.

-- Broken pieces or debris within the solenoid as a result of contact with the valve.
+- Broken pieces or debris within the solenoid due to contact with the valve.
 The small fragments will get inside the valve body, where they can block solenoids.

 Higher mileage or neglected Land Rover Freelanders that use a JF506E 5-speed automatic transmission can develop issues with hard and rough shifting while acceleration.
-Also, there might be a noticeable lurch when going from Neutral to Drive or Reverse.
-In the initial phases, the problem is only present while the car is cold.
+Also, there might be a noticeable lurch from Neutral to Drive or Reverse.
+The problem is only present in the initial phases while the car is cold.
 In most cases, this will not trigger a check engine light.

 - Leaking or sticking solenoid valves as a result of normal wear or because of neglected fluid changes.
 The lack of smooth and controlled solenoid movements causes harsh gear shifts.
 Replacing all solenoid valves at once is the best solution.